lfarroco/verbo-lang/README.md

   putStrLn "Goodbye!"
 ```

+## How it works

+This compiler works by collecting all .md files with the "source" and providing it to an LLM, alongside some template code
+that follows these key rules, among others:

+- self-contained
+- with optional mutable local state
+- side-effects handled with "port" functions

+The .md files are compiled into TypeScript, which we use as an "AST" of sorts.
+Why TypeScript?
+It has types, is multiparadigm, and is a good middle ground between OOP/functional languages.
+Also, there are lots of parsers/linters/testing tools for TypeScript that we can include in our pipeline.
+Another factor is that the existing AIs are heavily trained on this language.

+Then, a new prompt is generated, asking the AI to convert the TypeScript code into the target language, respecting the target's syntax and conventions.

+I'm changing it to not target specific languages directly, but instead compile to typescript and use .ts as an AST. why? typescript has types and is multiparadigm, so it's a good middle ground.
+As there's lots of parsers/linters for ts, we can take advantage of that.
+Also AIs are heavily trained on ts.
+If the user wants java, I believe that it will be easier to make ts -> java instead of going from md -> java
+the idea is having a small Elm-like thing that lets people build self-contained software
+it can run under different ai providers (openai, gemini, ollama local models), and it was interesting to learn that gemini has free API keys and ollama models run surprisingly well locally (just download 4gb and you are set)
+The next goals are generating tests, then handling adding changes to existing compiled code.
+And make the compiler self-hosted (written in verbo itself).
+over time it should be possible to add skills/modes/plugins to it, enabling it to create cli apps, servers with routes - who knows!

 ## Reasoning

 In the past few years, there has been a lot of progress in the field of Natural Language